Price Chopper (Northeastern United States): Ben and Bill's

 In late 2005, renovations on the eight-year-old Slingerlands store (#159) began.
 Plans for the renovation included the opening of a New York-style sandwich shop named "Ben and Bill's" after the founders of the company.
 The Sandwich Shop sells a variety of pre-packaged products, such as typical New York City pastries, along with sandwiches and deli items.
 It stands next to the store's regular deli and is themed to look like a traditional New York City delicatessen.
 The sandwich shop was a success at the Slingerlands store and has since been rolled out to four other locations.
 The second Ben and Bill's opened in July 2008 in the Saratoga Springs (#158) store, a third location opened in September 2009 in Burlington, Vermont's (#165) store.
 In March 2014, a fourth location opened in Price Chopper's flagship store, the newly remodeled and rebranded Market Bistro (#138) store in Latham, New York.
+It was rebranded as Market 32 in 2026.